-My newest project is a Black and White Theme Classroom Essentials Set, which includes a bunch of forms, lesson plan templates, and fun labels/calendar items for your classroom – all archived nicely into a handy binder!
+My project is a Black and White Theme Classroom Essentials Set, which includes a bunch of forms, lesson plan templates, and fun labels/calendar items for your classroom – all archived nicely when you toss it all into a handy binder!
 Over 130+ forms and classroom decorations!
-Here is a sneak peek (and yes, you will be able to change the name on the cover to your own name!):
+(Yes, you are able to change the name on the cover to your own name!)

-If you are looking to be able to type right onto the certificate form above (see example in the picture below), then you will love the Classroom Essentials Set, as it will have customizable fields right on the templates, so you can just type, print, and go!
+If you are looking to be able to type right onto the certificate form (see example in the picture below), then you will love the Classroom Essentials Set, as it will have form fields right on the templates, so you can just type your custom personalized edits, print, and go!

-Of course, I want to make sure you have the most comprehensive list of forms, labels, and more – I would love to hear in a comment below what items you would like to see added into this pack for future revisions.
-And yes – for those who will ask – I also have the Common Core Standards Lesson Packs to match this theme as well. 🙂
+And yes – for those who will ask – I also have the Common Core Standards Lesson Packs to match this theme as well.